 The unit is supplied with a battery pack in a separate package.
-Install the battery pack before starting the product.
-The instrument can be powered up by pressing the 'ON' button on the keypad.
+Install the battery pack and power up the unit by pressing the 'ON' button on the keypad.
 The start-up screen with the Metal Samples logo will appear on the screen; the start-up screen confirms the software version currently running and the SD card status.
-The keypad switch layout is shown below.
+The keypad layout is shown below.